BartoszDabek/bdabek.pl/posts/personal-goals/short-notes/2020_short_notes.md

 25/01/2020
 ---
 Interesting Saturday 🙂.
 I guess I didn't do much - I was preparing to pass the subject for Monday and wrote a post on my blog, and yet I feel that I was productive 🤩.
 And in the evening, I went to the pool with my friends and then I bumped into friends for a while. 👊

+26/01/2020
+---
+The wonderful day☺️.
+I could be at the service today and have lunch with my parents later.
+In the evening we went to listen to carols.
+It was a performance organized by the neighboring church.
+It was a very good time. 👍👍

+27/01/2020
+---
+Yes!
+I passed the exam 👊!
+It's Monday and I felt very unproductive at work.
+I worked for really long time (10-12 hours?) and I feel like I did nothing 😪.
+At the end of the day, I noticed something very strange under my left eye - something like a bruise.
+I wonder, is it caused by fatigue or rather by sitting in front of the computer too long?

+28/01/2020
+---
+It was a bad day.
+I feel like I didn't do anything at work even though I worked 8 hours 😶...
+I also decided to come home earlier and I did - at 7pm I was in Hajnówka and spent the evening with my friends 🙂.

+29/01/2020
+---
+Today was much better than yesterday 👍👍.
+In fact, I was working on modifying one query to the database which took me a whole 8 hours.
+But at least I see some progress 🙂.
+Today I also went for a run with my friend - we ran about 4.5 km and then we went to the pool to take a bath 😂🤣.

+30/01/2020
+---
+Today, with friends we went to visit our mutual friends together.
+We made pizzas 🍕🍕 and we had a nice evening ☺️!

+31/01/2020
+---
+Last day of January 😲!
+How quickly that time went by!
+Tonight I went to the pool again with my cousin 🏊.

+01/02/2020
+---
+And it's the new month 👊!
+It was a nice day.
+I spent a lot of time studying or actually reading slides from the presentation - next week I will have 2 exams 👨🎓.
+In the evening - as is lately often - I went with my cousin to the swimming pool 💪💪 - I'm only worried about the fact that we go there mainly to relax and do not swim much...